 - Reduce the interest rate on student loans to zero percent

-Objective: Increase access and funding for sports, education, good nutritional choices, and health care, and end objectification, including rape and sex trafficking, that stifles possibilities
+- Expanded Opportunities for Young Women: Increase access and funding for sports, education, good nutritional choices, and health care, and end objectification, including rape and sex trafficking, that stifles possibilities.

 Girls face unique challenges to their health and development that are often overlooked.
 Despite Title IX, girls, particularly those of color or living in poor communities, do not have equal access to sports and fitness opportunities and face higher rates of obesity and other related health risks, yet less than 4 percent of national funding is directed to girl-specific programs and opportunities.